 Participants will be expected to undertake self-study and reading throughout the module and to reflect on the implications of their reading and module content for their own teaching in school and other settings.

-Employability
+Employability FOR DISCUSSION

 The six modules incorporated within the Pupil Health and Well-Being Project introduce participants to some of the fundamental knowledge, understanding and skills that school leaders believe are required in order to be an effective teacher in the current education climate in Europe’s schools.
 Increasingly, schools need to focus on the education of the 'whole child'.
 The traditional role of the extended family, of the government and of the church in the formation of Europe's future citizens is changing and in some cases, reducing.
 The role of the teaching profession is changing as a result.
 Teachers need to feel equipped to teach in a way that supports the development of our society and ensures our future citizens are happy and healthy.
 These modules strengthen the training of current and future school educators by providing them with tools to help develop the ‘whole child’.
 All participants will receive a certificate of achievement on completion of the modules to add to their professional portfolio.